shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 Luckily, the transformation remained somewhat pleasant in her front, sweeping over her belly, chest floof, and clavicle.
 Her white areas remained white, but her black areas became orange.
 It rolled over her shoulders and down her arms.
 It relocated her elbows and wrist joints.
 It spread over her hands and into her fingers, painting them all orange.
 Her fingers cracked and stretched into new forms.
 The third joint on all her fingers and both her thumbs snapped backward, and long, sharp claws protruded out of her once-trimmed finger claws.
 The third digit disappeared into the fur on the back of her hand.
 She looked intently at it, wondering where it went, and how it hid so easily.
 The sensation in her fingers was similar to that in her toes.

-The transformation strangled her at the neck.
+The transformation strangled her neck.
 The back of her neck peeled off in an increasingly painful separation, pulling the skin tight around her throat.
 She clawed at her throat, but nothing she did helped.
 It was hard to get a grip with only two finger ligaments.
 But it, too, soon passed.
 She took a deep breath.
 That hurt.
 But that’s the worst of it, right?
 Surely it can’t get worse?
 But it continued.

 Her facial expression contorted as it peeled off her face like plastic wrap.
 Her cheeks wrinkled and softened, and her ears stretched as they resisted departing from the outer skin.
 The transformation reached into her eye sockets and threatened to pull them out, too.
 Luckily it subsided around the eyes, and settled for restructuring the eyes as they were in place.
 Her vision went blurry, and then dark, and then she could see again, but the world was slightly lighter than it was before.
 Everywhere she looked, a strange glow illuminated what she was focusing on, even as the sun went down.